 Plant Breeders’ rights are a form of intellectual property rights which allow plant breeders to protect their plant varieties.
 To be eligible for Plant Breeders’ rights, a variety must be new, distinct, uniform and stable.
 Once granted, the breeder gets exclusive rights to the propagating material of their variety for a period of 25 years for tree or vine varieties, and 20 years for all other varieties.
 These exclusive rights include the right to sell, produce and reproduce, import and export propagating material of the variety as well as the right to authorize others to do the same.

 Significant amendments have been made recently to Plant Breeders’ rights and the terms of protection.
 The following is a summary of some of the major changes that came into effect in February of 2015:

-These changes were conducted to meet international standards and strengthen the protection of plant varieties in Canada.
+These changes were conducted to meet international standards and strengthen the protection of plant varieties.